NZ's Fonterra pulls 'DCD' milk powder in Sri Lanka, disputes test

 In February, the presence of DCD in low levels in some Fonterra products was revealed, four months after the chemical was detected, causing widespread concern in China and Taiwan.

-It is said to pose no health threat to humans in small quantities, but is no longer used in New Zealand fertilizer.
+It is said to pose no health threat to humans in small quantities, but is no longer used in New Zealand fertiliser.

 "We have been aware for some time that there has been discrepancies between the testing that has been done in New Zealand and what the Sri Lankan officials believe that they have tested for.
 I've got to say that we have tremendous confidence in our testing," Key said.